 Two members of the CaOH subgroup will be allowed access to Lyman 24C at any given time; one in “CaOH Experiment Area A” and one in “CaOH Experiment Area B,” as designated in Fig. 1.a.1.
 These experiment spaces are divided by an ULPA filtration unit separating the airflow in the two regions.

-Only a single member of the CaOH subgroup will be allowed access to Lyman 24C at any given time.
 Any work that can be conducted off-campus (e.g., data analysis, software development, hardware design, etc.), will be.
-The preferred schedule will be to have a weekly rotation such that a single personnel works in Lyman 24C for five days, with a different subgroup member resuming work after the weekend.
+The preferred schedule will be to have a weekly rotation such that two people work in Lyman 24C for five days, with a different subgroup member resuming work after the weekend.
 However, the air circulation in this space is sufficient to allow daily alternation of personnel.
 Level 1B procedures will be followed to mitigate surface transmission.
 A live scheduling document will be used.